 Families are now able to collect water safely and easily right near their homes.
 As a result, people are able to have proper baths, families have been able to use water for planting vegetables in their backyard, and children are able to attend school because they no longer spend hours each day collecting water.

-In addition, to the water project, the sanitation project began in early 2021, which includes the installation of sanitation systems and their promotion to improve hygiene practices and the standard of heath.
-Over three years, the project plans to instal 18 clean and safe water facilities and 45 sanitation facilities.
+In addition, to the water project, the sanitation project began in early 2021, which includes the installation of 36 sanitation systems , benefitting 213 household.
+The project also promotes better hygiene practices and health standards.

 "We have given 15 units of toilets to 15 families in 4 different sub-villages.
 This project is an initiative to remind us all on the importance of sanitary facilities for these communities.”